polterguy/phosphorusfive/plugins/p5.web/README.md

   onmouseover
 ```

-Phosphorus will not discriminate in any ways between events dynamnically raised by the user clicking some object himself, or an event raised by your
+Phosphorus will not discriminate in any ways between events dynamically raised by the user clicking some object himself, or an event raised by your
-lambda in the manner shown above.
+lambda in the manner shown above, except it won't (obviously) have to do an explicit client/server Ajax roundtrip.

 ### Lambda events for widgets

 A widget can also have dynamically declared Active Events associated with it.
 These are Active Events which are accessible, for any
-context within your page, but only as long as the widget is existing on your page.
+context within your page - But only as long as the widget is existing on your page.
 This feature allows you to declare dynamically
 created Active Events, which only exists, as long as your widget exist.
 Which again makes it easier for your separate parts of your
-page, to communicate with other parts of your page.
+page, to communicate with other parts of your page, and create a more "object oriented feel" to your widgets.
 Consider this code.

 ```
-p5.web.widgets.create-container
+create-widget
   parent:content
   position:0
   events